 Experience gained from the Quebec pilots that took place early on in this project have helped to establish a strong foundation for other pilots across the country.

 As collections in Quebec continue to evolve, please refer to Pilot Project for the Recovery and Recycling of Agricultural Plastics in Quebec for ongoing program and pilot updates.

-Quebec farmers are keen to explore ways to recycle or manage items like baler twine, silage bags, bunker covers, and bale wrap.
+Quebec farmers have been keen to explore ways to recycle or manage items like baler twine, silage bags, bunker covers, and bale wrap.
 Recycling ag plastics not only improves environmental stewardship on the farm, but it also helps municipal regions conserve landfill space and benefits all Quebecers by contributing to a more circular economy.

 This project is funded in part by the Government of Canada through Agriculture and Agri-Food Canada’s Canadian Agricultural Strategic Priorities Program (CASPP), a $50.3 million, five-year investment to help the agricultural sector adapt and remain competitive.

 Why do pilots operate on a three year period?

 The planning phase can sometimes take six to twelve months, so multi-year pilots are necessary to generate the data needed.

 How can my region get involved?

 Call Cleanfarms at 877-622-4460 to learn more.